JosephJvB/ThunderTalk/README.md

 * phantomJS

 * osmosis

-* scrapy python
+* scrapy -> python

+* ZombieJS

-automation - testing - information gathering idk :)
+automation - testing - information

-malicious scraping:
+* malicious scraping:

 undercut prices and steal web content. captchas robots.txt

-search engines like google gather and agregate data from websites to use.
+Search engines like google gather and agregate data from websites to use.

 ### Conclusion:
 scraping has a vigilante feel.
 Independent hackerman